 What is there in the superstructure?
 Culture, religion, morals, among other things.
-That is, our culture, our religion, our morals, are above.
+That is, our culture, our religion, our morals, are all above.

 They are built upon a material basis.

 That is to say, for example, that our religion has